lviens/2020_Clustering/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-- Update 21/07/2020: The paper has been accepted in JGR (available online soon).
+- Update 21/07/2020: The paper has been accepted in JGR ([The accepted is available on EarthArXiv](https://eartharxiv.org/8ba5p/)).
-- Update 03/06/2020: 2nd release of the code (it is sligthly different from what is presented in the initial EarthArXiv pre-print.
-The EarthArXiv pre-print will be updated soon )
+- Update 03/06/2020: 2nd release of the code.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!